Second French Empire: Downfall

 The immediate issue was a trivial controversy regarding control of the Spanish throne.
-France was actually successful in the diplomatic standoff, but Napoleon wanted to humiliate the Prussian king, Wilhelm I. Bismarck in turn manipulated the situation such that France declared war against Prussia on 15 July 1870 after major uprisings in France (however, Napoleon was reluctant as he had become ill as well as being skeptical of the outcome), thus sparking the Franco-Prussian War.
-The smaller German states rallied behind Prussia, while the large French army proved to be poorly armed, poorly trained, and, initially led by the Emperor himself, very poorly commanded.
+France was successful in the diplomatic standoff, but Napoleon wanted to humiliate the Prussian king, Wilhelm I. Bismarck in turn manipulated the situation such that France declared war against Prussia on 15 July 1870 after major protests in France (however, Napoleon was reluctant as he had become ill as well as being sceptical of the outcome), thus sparking the Franco-Prussian War.
 The French empire made the first move, as the Emperor led a charge that crossed the German border.
 On August 2, the French defeated a Prussian vanguard and occupied the town of Saarbrücken.
 Two days later, the Prussians launched an offensive that repulsed the French army.
 After the first nine days of August, France experienced major losses.
 The Emperor handed power to the other generals and let them command, then telegrammed his wife, asking if he should return to Paris.
 His wife refused, and thus he only sent his son home.
 The French prime minister resigned, being replaced with a more effective military leader, who soldered the disorganised and demoralised French.
-He forged the army of Châlons, who, led by Marshal MacMahon and the Emperor, attempted to relieve the siege of Metz, where the largest French army lay entrapped.
+He forged the Army of Châlons, which, led by Marshal Patrice de MacMahon and the Emperor, attempted to relieve the Siege of Metz, where the largest French army lay entrapped.
 The army was repulsed by the Prussians, and retreated to Sedan, where it was surrounded and forced to surrender after the Battle of Sedan.
-Napoleon III himself became a prisoner and Republican forces quickly took control of Paris.
+Napoleon himself became a prisoner and Republican forces quickly took control of Paris.